 Virtually everyone knows there is a battery under the hood of most cars.
 As such, you may think that your car’s battery powers its electrical components.
 This is a common misconception, however.
 After your vehicle starts, it is the alternator that provides electrical power and then also, maintains a charge on the battery.
 If you have been asking yourself, “What is an alternator?” you should know a few things about this essential part.

 What Does an Alternator Do?

 It may be helpful to think of your vehicle’s alternator as a generator, because that is essentially what it is.
 In fact, automobiles up to the 1960’s used a generator (which produces electricity but does so differently with different internal parts) and some vehicle manufacturers (many in Europe) still refer to a modern-day alternator as a generator.
-In simple terms, your car’s engine makes the it's wheels spin.
+In simple terms, your car’s engine delivers power to the wheels.
 The engine also spins the alternator through a drive belt, or serpentine belt, and pulley system.
 This causes the alternator to create electrical current that is fed back in to the electrical system, and battery.

 How Do Alternators Work?

 The alternator converts the rotational mechanical energy of the engine into the electrical energy your vehicle’s components need to function.
 It receives mechanical energy from the pulley, which is rotated by the engine belt, and uses magnetism to generate alternating current.
-Furthermore, it changes this alternating current into direct current that your vehicle can use.
+Furthermore, it changes this alternating current (AC power) into direct current (DC power) that your vehicle can use.